kdstheace/blacksmith/src/main/resources/static/1_SpringBasic.md

    1. provides a powerful expression language for querying and manipulating an object at runtime
    2. (like getting/setting property values, property assignment, method invocation.)
 ### SpringIoCContainer
-   1. All lifecycle of SpringBeans is maintained by this. (creating Beans, Configuring object, assemble the dependencies btw objects)
+   1. All lifecycle of SpringBeans is maintained by this. (instantiate the application class, Configuring object, assemble the dependencies btw objects)
    2. 2Types
       1. org.springframework.beans.factory.BeanFactory(I/F) - basic(creating, autowire, configure beans)
-      2. org.springframework.beans.ApplicationContext(I/F)
+      2. org.springframework.beans.ApplicationContext(I/F) - more advanced IoCContainer than BeanFactory

 # Maven
 1. helps projects to build, download dependencies